weineran/chatgpt-zendesk/README.md

 * Be sure to save your changes.

 ### How to use it:
 * Open a support ticket.
-On the right side, you should see the ChatGPT for Zendesk app.
+On the right side, you should see the ChatGPT for Support app.
 If not, click the grid icon on the far right to display your apps.
 * Read the ticket thread.
 * In the right side bar, briefly describe how you would respond. e.g. "Ask them to provide more info so I can investigate the issue."
 * If desired, modify the default tone.